 Here's a sample of our volunteer opportunities:VIEW AS

-- 200+ women beaders and their families in 3 different beader groups in Uganda
+- 200+ women women and their families in 3 different women's groups in Uganda

-- help support a primary school of 420 students including 100 students at the Nursery (pre-school) level
+- partnering with a rural Ugandan community to operate a primary school of over 500 students including 150 students at the Nursery (pre-school) level

-These women are primarily Acholi women who were living on less than $2 per day, and were supporting 8 to 10 children and orphans in their households.
+Prior to working with OU, our women participants were normally living on less than $2 per day, and were supporting 8 to 10 children and orphans in their households.
 Many are widows whose husbands died in the war, or from AIDS.

 Our goal is to work with these women over the long term to build their leadership within the groups, and provide education and training so that they can eventually conduct self-sustaining businesses that will allow their families to progress out of poverty.
 We do not give handouts but encourage the women to help themselves.